drpetersonfernandes/GameCoverScraper/README.md

 ### Common Issues

 **"API Key is not set" error (for Google API search)**
--   Ensure your Google API key is properly entered in `Settings > API Settings`.
+-   If prompted, ensure your Google API key is correctly entered in `Settings > API Settings`.
 -   Verify the key is active and has sufficient quota in your Google Cloud Console.

 **"WebView2 component is not ready" error**
--   Ensure the Microsoft Edge WebView2 Runtime is installed on your system.
-The application will usually prompt you if it's missing.
+-   If you encounter an error related to WebView2, the application will prompt you to download the Microsoft Edge WebView2 Runtime.
+Ensure it's installed and up-to-date.
+If the issue persists after installation, consider reinstalling the GameCoverScraper application.

 **No search results**
 -   Check your internet connection.